lsp-plugins/lsp-site/config/README.md

   * jack - JACK plugin binaries;
   * ladspa - LADSPA plugin binaries;
   * lv2 - LV2 plugin binaries;
+  * vst2 - VST2/LinuxVST plugin binaries;
-  * vst2 - VST2 plugin binaries;
+  * vst3 - VST2 plugin binaries;
-  * xdg - the X11 desktop integration icons/
+  * xdg - the X11 desktop integration icons.

 By default plugins use '/usr/local' path as a target directory for installation.
 To override this path, the PREFIX variable can be overridden: